Gregg Williams: Return to St. Louis / Los Angeles Rams

 Williams was hired as defensive coordinator for the Rams on February 12, 2014.

+He would return to New Orleans to face against his former team on November 27, 2016.
+The Saints would shred Williams' defense, which gave up 555 yards, in a 49–21 win over the Rams.
+Some would see the Saints running up the score as a measure of revenge against Williams for his role in Bountygate.

 On December 12, 2016, the Los Angeles Rams fired head coach Jeff Fisher.
-His coaching staff, along with Williams, were fired at the end of the season.
+His coaching staff, along with Williams, was fired at the end of the season.

 Cleveland Browns

 Williams was hired as the defensive coordinator of the Cleveland Browns on January 7, 2017.

 On October 29, 2018, following head coach Hue Jackson's dismissal, Williams was named the Browns interim head coach, while Freddie Kitchens was named interim offensive coordinator.
 Williams guided the Browns to a 5–3 record, including a credible showing against the Kansas City Chiefs, and was responsible for the emergence of Baker Mayfield as the team's quarterback.
 There was growing support for Williams to take over as head coach on a permanent basis, although his previous history as Bills head coach and the Bountygate scandal may have hurt his cause.

 Following the appointment of offensive coordinator Freddie Kitchens as permanent head coach, Williams and several defensive coaching assistants were let go by the Browns.
-With a .625 winning percentage in eight games as coach, he was the first head coach since Marty Schottenheimer in 1988 to leave Cleveland with a winning record as coach.
+With a 0.625 winning percentage in eight games as coach, he was the first head coach since Marty Schottenheimer in 1988 to leave Cleveland with a winning record as coach.

 New York Jets

 On January 16, 2019, Williams was hired as the defensive coordinator for the New York Jets under new head coach Adam Gase.
 While the Jets offense struggled, Williams led the Jets to seventh in the NFL in overall defense including second against the run.

 On December 7, 2020, Williams was fired from the Jets following a 31–28 loss to the Las Vegas Raiders.
-The firing came after Williams called a controversial zero blitz on a Hail Mary play as an attempt to sack Derek Carr.
+The firing came after Williams called a controversial zero blitz on a Hail Mary play in an attempt to sack Derek Carr.
 However, Carr found Henry Ruggs open, beating corner Lamar Jackson for a game-winning touchdown with five seconds left, thus dropping the Jets to 0–12.

+DC Defenders

+On June 9, 2022, Williams was announced as the defensive coordinator for the DC Defenders under head coach Reggie Barlow.
+Williams would stay with the Defenders for three seasons.

+On April 9, 2025, Williams stepped down from his position as defensive coordinator with the Defenders in preparation to join Barlow at Tennessee State University.
+He named his son Blake Williams as the Defenders' defensive coordinator for the rest of the 2025 season.

 Personal life

-Williams has been married twice and has three children; two sons and a daughter from his first marriage.
+Williams has been married twice.
+He has three children, two sons and a daughter, from his first marriage.
+His son Blake Williams succeeded him as the DC Defenders' defensive coordinator.